mnuhn/jax-playground/004-Wind-Prediction/README.md

 What it does:
 * Take the last 256 time steps, max pool with width 4, and apply 1 LSTM layer (dim: 30) to it.
-* Take the last 32 time steps, and apply 1 LSTM layer (dim: 10) to it.
+* Take the last 32 time steps, and apply 1 LSTM layer (dim: 10) to it
-* Concatenate the outputs of the final state
+* Concatenate the outputs of the final states of the above LSTMs
 * Run it through 2 layers of a dense network

+Multiple LSTM and CNN layers can be stacked.

-All training runs are exported to Tensorboard
+All training runs are exported to Tensorboard:

 ![Tensorboard](tensorboard.png)

 I also export gradients, activations, and a visualization of the model